MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq-win-cli.md

 It was first announced in 2018 at various conferences and then with a detailed timeline earlier in 2019.
 For more information, see [[!INCLUDE[prodshort](includes/prodshort.md)] April 2019 Update and the road ahead](https://community.dynamics.com/business/b/businesscentraldevitpro/posts/business-central-april-2019-release).

 ## Will the Windows client still be supported in older releases of Business Central and Dynamics NAV?
 Yes.
-You can safely continue to use the Windows client on premises and receive support as long as you follow the lifecycle policy for your on-premises versions of [!INCLUDE[prodshort](includes/prodshort.md)].
+You can safely continue to use the Windows client on premises and receive support as long as you follow the lifecycle policy for your on-premises installations of [!INCLUDE[prodshort](includes/prodshort.md)].
 For more information, see [Lifecycle FAQ - Dynamics](https://support.microsoft.com/en-us/help/17920/lifecycle-faq-dynamics).

 The Windows client **remains supported** for the [!INCLUDE[prodshort](includes/prodshort.md)] April 2019 release and all earlier releases of [!INCLUDE[prodshort](includes/prodshort.md)] on premises and Dynamics NAV, in accordance with the support lifecycle process.

 ## Does this impact me if I use Business Central online?
 No. This change only impacts on-premises installations because the Windows client was only available on premises.

-## Does this impact me if I use Business Central on-premises?
+## Does this impact me if I use Business Central on premises?
 Yes.
 When you **choose to upgrade** to [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2, you must switch to access [!INCLUDE[prodshort](includes/prodshort.md)] using one of the modern clients.
 The most popular choice on desktop computers is the web-browser client where your browser is pointing to an on-premises web server using a URL, such as this example (not active): https://myserver.mydomain.com/BC150

 ## What if I really want to have an installable component or at least an icon on my desktop?